-The Company's basic earnings per share calculation is based on the net income and comprehensive income for the period divided by the weighted average number of common shares outstanding for the period.
-Diluted earnings per share is calculated by dividing the net income and comprehensive income for the period by the weighted average number of common shares outstanding for the period, adjusted for the effects of all dilutive potential common shares which comprise of stock options granted to employees.
-The amounts reported in these unaudited condensed consolidated interim financial statements reflect the three-for-one stock split effected by way of a stock dividend on April 22, 2011.
+The Company's basic earnings per share calculation is based on the net income available to common shareholders for the period divided by the weighted average number of common shares outstanding for the period.
+Diluted earnings per share is calculated by dividing the net income available to common shareholders for the period by the weighted average number of common shares outstanding for the period, adjusted for the effects of all dilutive potential common shares, which comprise stock options granted to employees.
+All amounts reported in these consolidated financial statements reflect the three-for-one stock split effected by way of a stock dividend on April 22, 2011.